Technigo/project-survey/README.md

 ## The problem

-I had general issues with React and how to use state but was lucky enough to get some help from my team and also videos from live sessions.
+I had issues with React (more specifically how to use state) but got some help from my team and also rewatched the videos from live sessions.

 ## View it live